Cloud DNS FAQ

 How does this work for Hybrid customers?

-A Hybrid customer will be able to continue to utilize MyRackspace.com to manage domains for their dedicated resources, and will be able to utilize Cloud DNS to manage domains for their Cloud resources.
+A Hybrid customer can continue to use the MyRackspace Portal to manage domains for their dedicated resources and can use Cloud DNS to manage domains for their Cloud resources.

-Note: Duplicate domains may not exist between Managed Hosting and Cloud Hosting resources.
+Note: Duplicate domains cannot exist between Managed Hosting and Cloud Hosting resources.

 Accessing Cloud DNS